Python-SIP/sip/docs/api_14.rst

         later on.  ``-1`` is returned if there was an error.

+.. c:enum:: sipErrorState

+    This enum defines the different error states when parsing function signatures.

+    .. c:enumerator:: sipErrorNone

+        There is no error.

+    .. c:enumerator:: sipErrorFail

+        There was an error and signature parsing should stop.

+    .. c:enumerator:: sipErrorContinue

+        There was an error but signature parsing should continue.

 .. c:type:: sipEventHandlerSpec

     An array of this C structure is used with